arunabhdas/OffsideAI/README.md

 # OffsideAI

-* Open Source PropTech / VentureTech CRM powered by blockchain and smart contracts
+* OffsideAI is an Open Source PropTech / VentureTech CRM powered by blockchain and smart contracts

+* OffsideI allows for real-estate listings directly without going through a broker or agent

+* OffsideAI allows influencers to get ad campaign deals through the OffsideAI platform

+* OffsideAI allows fractional investments in real-estate through the app

+* OffsideAI is powered by blockchain

 ## Usage